ChicoIdeal/CDropCollector/README.md

 - UltimateStacker
 - zItemStacker

-These plugins doesn't have a repo or their repo is broken at the moment I test.
+These plugins doesn't have a repo or the jar in the repo is outdated.

 You can delete the implementations but to your PR to be accepted please make sure it doesn't break the plugin.